AP Top 25 Takeaways: Heisman race begins as Fields enters

 Fields and fellow Georgian Trevor Lawrence came into the season as the presumptive Heisman favorites, but with the Big Ten starting late Fields will only get nine games tops to make his case.
 That could be enough.

-Meanwhile, Lawrence had his worst game of the season throwing the first pick-6 of his career and averaging only 6.7 yards per attempt as No. 1 Clemson messed around for a little while before putting Syracuse to sleep.
+Meanwhile, Lawrence had his worst game of the season throwing the first pick-6 of his career and averaging only 6.7 yards per attempt as No. 1 Clemson messed around before putting Syracuse to sleep.
 Of course a ‘bad’ game for Lawrence was still pretty good.

 So who’s the Heisman favorite at this point?
 Probably Alabama’s Mac Jones.